 - Changes in emotions

-- I'm feeling upset over my brain injury - how do I cope?
+- I'm feeling upset over my concussion - how do I cope?

 - Identifying and managing emotional changes

-It is common for people living with brain injury to get frustrated, angry or irritated more often or more quickly.
+It is common for people living with concussion to get frustrated, angry or irritated more often or more quickly.
 They may even become aggressive.
 This can lead to yelling, cursing, and physical outbursts.
 This is often distressing both for the survivor and their loved ones.

 These episodes of anger or an increase in irritability can be triggered by: